Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 She collects 15 leads and tags lease end month inside her CRM.
 Jordan downloads the worksheet, opens the first three emails, and replies in month four asking about buying power.

 Sarah sets a 15-minute lender intro, then stays in light touch for four more months.
-Jordan buys an entry-level home at $350,000 after eight months in the pipeline, and Sarah continues running the same system weekly.
+Jordan buys an entry-level home after eight months in the pipeline, and Sarah continues running the same system weekly.

 What Successful Real Estate Agents Are Reading